Stichting Nowruz · Apeldoorn · Photo & story exhibition

 Raj is a young boy who immediately stands out.
 Always active, full of energy, but at the same time sharp, eager to learn, and someone who is always ready to help others.
 On the pitch you see his drive, but in conversation you also notice his curiosity and his strong sense of identity.

-According to Raj, his journey and his life here have shaped him.
 “My journey and my life here have made me stronger as a person.
 I have learned that perseverance and resilience are essential.”

-But for Raj, it is not only about football.
-“I want to show that my Yezidi culture is an important part of my identity, and that with ambition, hard work, and pride in your background you can achieve your dreams.”
+When we asked him about his future, he answered without hesitation: “My dream is to develop myself into a player who is recognized and respected worldwide.
+I want to show that my Yezidi culture is an important part of my identity, and that with ambition, hard work, and pride in your background you can achieve your dreams.”

 Suzan is someone who radiates calmness and strength.
 Gentle in her presence, yet powerful in her words.
 She listens carefully, reflects deeply, and knows exactly what matters to her.
 Within Nowruz, we see in her someone who carries her identity with pride while remaining open to the world around her.

-Her journey and her life here have shaped her.
-“I have learned that I am stronger than I thought and that I can adapt to new situations and cultures.”
-At the same time, these experiences have made something else clear: “I have discovered how important my own background and culture are to me, because they form a big part of my identity.”
+“I have learned that I am stronger than I thought and that I can adapt to new situations and cultures.
+I have discovered how important my own background and culture are to me, because they form a big part of my identity.”

-When we asked her about the future, she spoke with hope and direction: “I hope I can follow my dreams, build a good future, and be something positive for others.”
-But her message goes beyond herself.
-“I also want people to better understand that my culture is rich in history, traditions, and values, and that respect and understanding between different cultures are very important.”
+When we asked her about the future, she spoke with hope and direction: “I hope I can follow my dreams, build a good future, and be something positive for others.
+I also want people to better understand that my culture is rich in history, traditions, and values, and that respect and understanding between different cultures are very important.”

 In Suzan, we see exactly what Nowruz stands for: connection, identity, and the strength to tell your own story with pride — moving toward a new day.